Skip to content

 • End-to-end latency

-These tests are important for high-throughput devices (smartphones, hotspots) but often lightened for low-throughput IoT modules (Cat-M, NB-IoT).
+These evaluations matter for high-throughput devices (smartphones, hotspots) and are driven by carrier requirements rather than the PTCRB baseline; they are lightened for low-throughput IoT modules (Cat-M, NB-IoT).

 • Idle autonomy